 Environmentally, dredging is discouraged because it creates loss of ground for benthic organisms, loss of sediment, change in micro-hydrodynamics of the area leading to alteration in sediment movement characteristics, resulting into altered siltation pattern etc. The hydrological changes are more pronounced in hydrodynamically more active systems.
 Due to disposal of dredged material in open waters, the suspended portion of sediment dispersed along current and wave and creates further ecological disturbance in a wider area.
 The primary objective of environmental conservation is to achieve minimum disturbance to the ecosystem, and if disturbance to a place is unavoidable the efforts should be to compensate the loss and/ or restore the similar habitat at other places.
-Examples of some of impacts on ecology is given in graphical representation below (Fig1 Ref Environmental management for Dredging sediments- Journal of Environmental management).
+Examples of some of impacts on ecology is given in graphical representation below (Fig1).